joelparkerhenderson/github-special-files-and-paths/README.md

 Some of the file names are unique to GitHub as far as we know; for example the name `CODEOWNERS` and its syntax were created by GitHub staff.

+## Community profile checklist

+The GitHub community profile checklist checks to see if a project includes recommended community health files, such as README, LICENSE, CONTRIBUTING, etc.

+TODO: how to add other files to the checklist?